5 ways we can work together to end woman abuse

 1. Remain informed

 Finding a permanent solution to the multi-faceted problem of woman abuse will depend on the collective efforts of thousands of organisations and millions of people worldwide.
-Keeping up to date with the headway being made by movements, like #TheTotalShutdown, gives us perspective into the progress towards that solution, and provides a good idea of where and how we can help.
+Keeping up to date with the headway being made by the growing number of relevant movements, gives us perspective into the progress towards that solution, and provides a good idea of where and how we can help.

 TimesLive also reported that “the highest percentage of individuals thought it was acceptable for a man to hit a woman if she argues with him.”
 This was based on the Stats SA report findings in addition to research from the World Health Organisation (WHO).